microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-01.md

 Challenge

-	1. Answer the question:  What platform will you choose and why?
+- Answer the question:  What platform will you choose and why?
-	2. Form a team and assign roles.
+- Form a team and assign roles.
 Recommended:  Choose a method of collaboration (e.g. OneNote, Teams, etc.
-	3. Install requirements for Power Platform.
+- Install requirements for Power Platform.
-	4. To begin this challenge, Tailspin Toys would like for your team to create a new solution in your team's development environment.
+- To begin this challenge, Tailspin Toys would like for your team to create a new solution in your team's development environment.
 This new solution will serve as a container for the components that your team will be assigned in later challenges.
-In accordance with application lifecycle management (ALM) best practices, all future work should be created from this solution.
+In accordance with application lifecycle management (ALM) best practices, all future work should be created from this solution

 Bonus Challenge: Have the team present to the Tailspin Toys board their platform of choice and why.
 Include milestones if confident.
 NOTE: This challenge will require license to complete the challenge (trials) Success Criteria